Orelsan

 Aurélien Cotentin (/fr/; born 1 August 1982), better known by his stage name Orelsan (/fr/; sometimes stylized as OrelSan), is a French rapper, songwriter, record producer, actor and director.
-He has released five studio albums: his debut Perdu d'avance on 16 February 2009, his second album Le chant des sirènes on 26 September 2011, his third album La fête est finie on 20 October 2017 and his fourth album Civilisation on 19 November 2021.
+He has released five studio albums: his debut Perdu d'avance on 16 February 2009, his second album Le chant des sirènes on 26 September 2011, his third album La fête est finie on 20 October 2017, his fourth album Civilisation on 19 November 2021, and his fifth album La fuite en avant on 7 November 2025.

 He is also one half of the French hip hop duo Casseurs Flowters, along with Gringe, with whom he has released two studio albums: Orelsan et Gringe sont les Casseurs Flowters in 2013, and the original soundtrack for their 2015 film Comment c'est loin.

-Orelsan's artistry and rapping technique has drawn him comparisons to American rap legend Eminem on several occasions during the earlier stage of his career, primarily because both are prominent white rappers and both are known for their ability to switch between or combine violent and comical rapping techniques.
-Over the years, Orelsan has been recognized as one of the most iconic and important French songwriters and lyricists of his generation.
-He has a particular style of mixing humor and irony with heavy subjects and manages to reach and appeal to multigenerational audience and a much larger crowd of listeners than hardcore rap fans.

 His third album La fête est finie has been certified double diamond, selling more than one million copies in France.
-His latest album Civilisation was the No.1 selling music album in France for two consecutive years of 2021 and 2022.
+His fourth album Civilisation was the No.1 selling music album in France for two consecutive years of 2021 and 2022.
+His fifth album La fuite en avant has been certified platinum.

-In 2022, Orelsan was named "chevalier des Arts et des Lettres" (Knight of Arts and Letters) by the Ministry of Culture of France, rewarded for his creation in the artistic field and the contribution he has made to the influence of the arts in France and in the world.
+In 2022, Orelsan was named "Chevalier des Arts et des Lettres" (Knight of Arts and Letters) by the Ministry of Culture of France, rewarded for his creation in the artistic field and the contribution he has made to the influence of the arts in France and in the world.